Address: Rathfarnham, Dublin 14

 These works include the provision of level access, a passenger lift, additional toilet facilities, and the resurfacing of the Tearoom courtyard.
 The works, when complete, will significantly improve public accessibility to the principal floors of the Castle.

-In the meantime, the parkland, under the management of South Dublin County Council, will remain open, and may be accessed either form the main entrance at Castleside Drive or via the pedestrian gate opposite Butterfield Avenue.
+In the meantime, the parkland, under the management of South Dublin County Council, will remain open, and may be accessed either from the main entrance at Castleside Drive or via the pedestrian gate opposite Butterfield Avenue.

 Toilets, toilet for visitors with disabilities, car/coach park